codefresh-io/cap-docs.codefresh.io/_docs/pipelines/sharing-file-system.md

 toc: true
 ---

-When working on CI/CD pipelines it is a common use case to require to pass file system between subsequent steps and trying to avoid squashing multiple commands into the same step in order to avoid requiring to share the file system.
+When working on CI/CD pipelines, sharing file system between steps is a common use case, and trying to avoid squashing multiple commands into the same step in order to avoid requiring to share the file system.

-For users that are coming from Codefresh classic or other similar systems the ability to share a file system between different steps is a basic native feature, and when moving to a solution like Argo Workflows which is natively executed on k8s pods, this requires a slight change in the set of mind of how this can be achieved.
-Although k8s is more scalable, it also means that simple things like a local volume shared between docker containers that are running on the same pod (which was easy) is not possible anymore because k8s pods can run on different nodes.
+For users coming from Codefresh Classic or similar systems, the ability to share a file system between different steps is a basic, native feature.
+In the world of Argo Workflows, natively executed as they are on k8s pods, sharing a file system requires a change in mind set.
+Although k8s is more scalable, because k8s pods can run on different nodes, sharing a local volume between docker containers running on the same pod, which was simple and easy to do, is no longer possible.

-Argo Workflows has different ways to provide the ability to share a file system between steps, we will go over the different approaches and explain which one should be used according to the use case.
+Argo Workflows provides different ways to share a file system between steps.
+Here are the different approaches, including the suggested best approach by use case.

-## Using Previous Step Outputs As Inputs
-By using this approach it is possible to pass outputs of previous steps into subsequent steps via inputs.
+### Use previous step outputs as inputs

-Using this approach you can leverage the artifacts option and pass a file system to the step.
+This approach passes outputs of previous steps as inputs to subsequent steps.
+You leverage the artifacts option and pass a file system to the step.
+Argo Workflows pulls the artifact from the artifact repository that is configured (Minio, S3, GCS).
+As the artifact increases in size, the time to initialize the step pod also increases.

-This approach best fits a very small size file system, both in terms of size and in terms of amount of number of files due to the fact that using this approach Argo Workflows pulls the artifact from your configured artifact repository (minio, s3, gcs).
+The step-outputs-as-inputs approach best fits a file system that is small, both in terms of size, and in terms of the of number of files.
+Use this approach when you need to pass a .CSV or a .JSON file between steps.

-This process takes time and as the artifact becomes bigger, the initializing time for the step pod will increase.

-Use this approach when you need to pass something like a .csv or a .json file between the steps.

-Check the [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/workflow-inputs/#using-previous-step-outputs-as-inputs) for more information.
+For more information, see [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/workflow-inputs/#using-previous-step-outputs-as-inputs).

-## Using Persistent Volume Claim
+## Use Persistent Volume Claim (PVC)
-By using this approach you can leverage your cloud disk storage layer and create volumes that will be fully maintained by Argo Workflows.
+The PVC approach leverages your cloud disk storage layer, and create volumes that are fully maintained by Argo Workflows.

-These volumes can be passed easily between steps.

-**Note:** that you need to configure the correct `accessModes` for your volume:
+You _must_ configure the correct `accessModes` for your volume:

-* if you need only one step in a specific point in time to access the volume then you can use a simple accessMode: `ReadWriteOnce`
+* To run only one step at a specific point in time to access the volume, set the accessMode to a simple `ReadWriteOnce`.
-* if you want to be able to run 2 steps in parallel that will write to the same file system you need to to configure the accessMode to `ReadWriteMany`.
-This is not always possible on all cloud providers and it will depend on having your k8s cluster storage layer able to provision such disks.
+* To run two steps in parallel that write to the same file system, set the  accessMode to `ReadWriteMany`.
+  This is not always supported on all cloud providers, and your k8s cluster storage layer must have the capability to provision such disks.

-Use this approach when you need to run parallel steps that are cpu/memory intensive and require to read/write to the same disk.
+The PVC approach is best when you need to run parallel steps that are CPU/memory-intensive, and reads from or writes to the same disk.

-Check the [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/fields/#persistentvolumeclaim) for more information.
+For more information, see [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/fields/#persistentvolumeclaim).

-## Using Container Set Template
+## Use Container Set Template
-By using this approach you can create multiple steps that will eventually run on the same pod and thus can easily share a local file system easily that you can both read and write to at the same time.
+The Container Set Template approach creates multiple steps that will eventually run on the same pod, and can thus easily share a local file system that you can both read from and write to at the same time.

-Use this approach when you need to run sequential steps that requires the same file system or when you have parallel steps that are not cpu/memory intensive and can live on the same pod that doesn't require to scale.
+The Container Set Template approach is best to run sequential steps that require the same file system, or run parallel steps that are not CPU/memory-intensive, and can live on the same pod, without having to scale.

-Check the [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/container-set-template/) for more information.
+For more information, see [native Argo Workflows documentation](https://argoproj.github.io/argo-workflows/container-set-template/).